-María is a researcher and Professor of Architecture and Design whose work focuses on the use new platforms and techniques for digital innovation with an emphasis on AI and ethics.
+María is a researcher and Professor of Architecture and Design whose work focuses on the use new platforms and techniques for digital innovation.

 María graduated from Massachusetts Institute of Technology (MIT) with a Master of Science in Architecture Studies.
 Her individual research on machine learning, ethics, and design was recognized with the MIT Thesis Prize.
 During her time at MIT, she taught undergraduate and graduate design studios in the disciplines of Architecture and Design.

 María is a former researcher at MIT's Self-Assembly Lab, where she worked on self-assembly and programmable material technologies for novel manufacturing, products, and construction processes.
 She also became a collaborator at Harvard University, developing new bioinspired materials at the Wyss Institute for Biologically Inspired Engineering.

 María has designed and built installations and exhibitions at galleries around the world (Boston, Chicago, Edinburgh, LA, London, Madrid, Rome, Seoul, and Venice) including the I Seoul Biennale of Architecture and Urbanism, and Venice Architecture Biennales.
 Her work has been featured in international publications, for which she has received various awards and scholarships.
 María has lectured at different institutions including Korea University, University of Plymouth, and the Architectural Association Visiting School Madrid.